-During the Second World War thousands of Canadian troops were stationed
+During the Second World War thousands of Canadian troops were

 in Worthing.